-Unless you are living under a rock or you have failed to pay your internet provider for the last few years now, you may have heard of the Icon A5.
+Unless you are living under a rock or you have failed to pay your internet provider for the last few years now, you may have heard of the ICON A5.
 This amphibious Light Sport Aircraft (LSA) is a game changer.
 No longer needing runways, you can simply take off from a grass field, lake, river or ocean.

-The Icon A5 is classified as an LSA which means it can be legally flown with a Sport Pilot License which can be obtained in just a few weeks.
+The A5 is classified as an LSA which means it can be legally flown with a Sport Pilot License which can be obtained in just a few weeks.
 Imagine how you too can live the Icon life.
 If you are not a pilot yet, you can literally be flying the A5 in as little as a few months’ time.

-Icon A5 Specifications
+ICON A5 Specifications

 Seats: Two